-The nails of this type are relatively small, the average length is 62,5 millimetres, and very different both in shape as well as in thickness and length and are only found outside of the hull in a long line one after the other.
-A possible function of these spikes could be the blockage of a metal plate on the topside of the ship.
+The nails of this type are relatively small, the average length is 62,5 millimetres, and they are very different both in shape as well as in thickness and length and have only been found on the outside of the hull.
+A possible function of these nails could have been the attaching metal strips across the seams of the ship.